mcruz206/LearnAI-Bootcamp/lab04.5-collect_and_analyze_data_from_a_scoring_service/README.md

   *  Programming using an Agile methodology
   *  Machine Learning and Data Science
   *  Intermediate to Advancced Python programming
+  *  Microsoft Azure Storage concepts
+  *  Working with the Azure Portal

 There is a comprehensive Learning Path you can use to prepare for this course [located here](https://github.com/Azure/learnAnalytics-CreatingSolutionswiththeTeamDataScienceProcess-/blob/master/Instructions/Learning%20Path%20-%20Creating%20Solutions%20with%20the%20Team%20Data%20Science%20Process.md).